RealTalk: This Speech Synthesis Model Our Engineers Built Recreates a Human Voice Perfectly

 Please note that this project does not suggest that we endorse the views and opinions of Joe Rogan.
 Joe was selected as a demonstrative model for the purposes of displaying the capability of this technology.

-If you enjoyed reading about RealTalk, make sure to check out space2vec, another Meta Labs project here.
+RealTalk was created as part of Dessa Labs, where we devote time to dreaming up crazy ways we can use deep learning to solve some of the world’s toughest challenges.
+If you enjoyed reading about RealTalk, make sure to check out space2vec, another Dessa Labs project here.